 Movies playback behavior can be configured using

-Naninovel -> Configuration -> Movies context menu; for available options see configuration guide.
+Naninovel -> Configuration -> Movies editor menu; for available options see configuration guide.

 @movie command followed by video clip name to play a movie from the naninovel scripts:

 ; Given an "Opening" video clip is added to the movie resources, play it @movie Opening